FZJ-JSC/CARAML/README.md

 For ResNet50, either download the `ImageNet LSVRC 2012` dataset from the [source](http://image-net.org/download) or [via kaggle](https://www.kaggle.com/c/imagenet-object-localization-challenge/data) (Disk space required: 144 GB) or use tag `synthetic` with `JUBE` to use synthetic data for benchmark.

+For LLM training, a subset (790 samples, 10 MB) of the small version of the [Oscar](https://huggingface.co/bigscience/misc-test-data/resolve/main/stas/oscar-1GB.jsonl.xz) dataset that is already pre-processed using [GPT-2 tokenizers](./llm_training/aux/tokenizers/) is provided in [llm_data](./llm_training/llm_data/).

 # Implementation